Table of Contents

 Culture is via Columbia agar but this usually takes several days or weeks.
 The colonies appear yellowish and dry with small streaks.

 The main cause of the actinomycosis is Actinomyces israelii.
 This bacterium belongs to the normal oral flora but can intrude into deeper layers in mucosal injuries and lead to the formation of fistulas and granulation tissue.
 Via these fistulas, actinomycetes can reach the blood circulation.
-Actinomycosis may mimic malignancy in various anatomical sites.
+Actinomycosis may mimic malignancy at various sites.

 In 95% of the cases, only cervicofacial actinomycosis occurs where inviscid pus with sulfur-yellow druses drains from the fistulas.
-Hormonal factors are likely to play a role in the emergence of actinomycosis because men are distinctly more often affected, in contrast to children who are never affected.
+Hormonal factors likely play a role in the emergence of actinomycosis because men are distinctly more often affected, in contrast to children who are never affected.

 Other clinical features of Actinomycetes

 An important ophthalmologic differential diagnosis is the lacrimal canaliculitis caused by A. israelii.

 Furthermore, actinomycetes can have sensitizing properties and, by the formation of immune complexes, can cause a type III allergy.
 In this context, they are a typical cause of farmer’s lung, which is a form of exogenous allergic alveolitis.